Iowa: Indian removal, 1814–1832

 The United States encouraged settlement of the east side of the Mississippi and removal of Indians to the west.
 A disputed 1804 treaty between Quashquame and William Henry Harrison (then governor of the Indiana Territory) that surrendered much of Illinois to the U.S. enraged many Sauk and led to the 1832 Black Hawk War.

-The Sauk and Meskwaki were forced to sell some of their land in the Mississippi Valley to the U.S. in 1832 in the Black Hawk Purchase Treaty and sold their remaining land in Iowa in 1842, most of them moving to a reservation in Kansas.
+The Sauk and Meskwaki were forced to sell some of their land in the Mississippi Valley to the U.S. in 1832 under the Black Hawk Purchase Treaty and sold their remaining land in Iowa in 1842, most of them moving to a reservation in Kansas.
 In 1837, some the Potawatomi from Illinois were resettled in Iowa, while many Meskwaki later returned to Iowa and settled near Tama, Iowa; the Meskwaki Settlement remains to this day.
 In 1856 the Iowa Legislature passed an unprecedented act allowing the Meskwaki to purchase the land.
 The federal government, in contrast, used treaties to force the Ho-Chunk and the Dakota from Iowa by 1848 and 1858, respectively.
 Western Iowa around modern Council Bluffs was used as an Indian Reservation for members of the Council of Three Fires.